The world-renowned experts at the OSUCCC – James are transforming the way cancers are prevented, detected, treated and, yes, cured.

 - Keep your health information in a notebook, folder or file.
-If you are seeing a new doctor, you should take your information with you to your appointment.
+If you are seeing a new specialist, take your information with you to your appointment.

 - Keep notes about your personal health history, including the dates, for the following: